Fertility After Age 40 - IVF in the 40s

 - The age limit is usually between 42 and 45 at most programs in the US

-- Our age limit for IVF using own eggs is 45 (no IVF with own eggs after the 46th birthday)
+- The IVF live birth rate is < 1% for women older than 45 years old.
+Therefore, our age limit for IVF using own eggs is 45 (no IVF with own eggs after the 46th birthday)

 - Most IVF clinics allow a woman to be a recipient of donor eggs through about age 50